Kriegel/BeautyOfPower/README.md

 # Functions to process Command ParameterNames
 #
 # Command Parameter casing
-Format-BopCasingParameter | # alternativly use : Format-BopParameter -Format 'Casing'
+Format-BopCasingParameter | # this calls : Format-BopParameter -Format 'Casing'
 # Shortened Command Parameter expanding
-Format-BopExpandParameterShort | # alternativly use : Format-BopParameter -Format 'ExpandShort'
+Format-BopExpandParameterShort | # this calls : Format-BopParameter -Format 'ExpandShort'
 # Convert Command Parameter-Alias to real Parameter Name
-Format-BopExpandParameterAlias  | # alternativly use : Format-BopParameter -Format 'ExpandAlias'
+Format-BopExpandParameterAlias  | # this calls : Format-BopParameter -Format 'ExpandAlias'
-# alternativly to the single functions, you can use : Format-BopParameter -Format 'All'
+# For faster processing alternativly to the single functions, you can use :
+# Format-BopParameter -Format 'All'
 #
 # Add ParameterName to Positional Parameter
 # (convert Positional Parameters to Named Parameters)
+# THIS FUNCTION IS EXPERIMENTAL!
+USE -Force TO USE IT REGARDLESS
-Format-BopAddParameterName |
+Format-BopAddParameterName -Force|
 #
 ForEach-Object {